So because basically he's all "In

 by that point, what did the past matter?

-As it turns out, he was kidding himself.
+As it turns out, plenty.
+He was kidding

-He thought he was the one from the big
+was the one from the big dark past

 as he'd been - and worse,